SimranGodsey/Portfolio-Projects/README.md

 Hello Everyone!!

-This is my 1st portfolio project.
 The project is about the analysing the real Covid data set from 2020-23(till january).

 I have done the following process: